 The bottom water from station 9 (well oxygenated) is roughly in the middle of Fig. 8, where mixing lines are crossing.
-The light greenish, solid lines are mixing lines indicating the water masses from the Bothnian Sea and Bothnian Bay which potentially could have contributed to the bottom water at station 9.
+The light greenish, solid lines indicate mixing of water masses from the Bothnian Sea and Bothnian Bay which potentially could have contributed to the bottom water at station 9.
 The surface water in the Bothnian Bay is close to freezing temperature down to 40m depth (Fig 7) and no candidate for forming the bottom water of station 9.
 The northern Bothnian Sea surface water is at the other end (right side) of the mixing lines.
-The greenish dash-dotted line in Fig. 8 is the mixing 20 line, if brine and Bothnian Bay water would form station 9 bottom water.
-Brine properties have been chosen according to our observations $SA=15g kg^{-1}$ and $CT=-0.78^{\circ}C$ (freezing temperature).
-Based on the temperature constrains given by TS characteristics, we suggest that recent Bothnian Bay surface water was not contributing to station 9 bottom water.
+The greenish dash-dotted line in Fig. 8 is the mixing line, if brine and Bothnian Bay water would form station 9 bottom water.
+Brine properties have been chosen according to our observations SA=15g kg-1 and CT=-0.79°C (freezing temperature).
+Based on the temperature constraints given by TS characteristics, we suggest that recent Bothnian Bay surface water was not contributing to station 9 bottom water.

 The salinity - CDOM relationship is shown in Fig. 9.
-The main source for CDOM in the northern Baltic Sea are yellow 25 substances carried by rivers into the Baltic Sea.
+The main source for CDOM in the northern Baltic Sea are yellow substances carried by rivers into the Baltic Sea.
 Yellow substances in the Baltic Sea are relatively refractory and therefore, a linear CDOM salinity relation exists (e.g., Harvey et al., 2015).
-All water masses considered (oxygen saturated) are along the mixing line.
+All oxygen saturated water masses are along the mixing line.